Professional edition active

 Mood disturbance is present in patients with depression but is also common in patients with dementia or mild cognitive impairment.
 Thus, differentiating depression from dementia can be difficult until memory loss becomes more severe or unless other neurologic deficits (eg, aphasia, agnosia, apraxia) are evident.

 Inattention helps differentiate delirium from early dementia.
-In most patients with delirium, memory loss is not the presenting symptom.
+Memory loss is unlikely to be the presenting symptom in most patients with delirium.
 Nonetheless, delirium must be excluded before a diagnosis of dementia is made.

-One particularly helpful clue is how the patient came to medical attention.
+One particularly helpful clue to distinguish age-associated memory impairment from dementia is how the patient came to medical attention.
 If the patient initiates the medical evaluation because of worries about becoming forgetful, age-associated memory impairment is the likely cause.
-If a family member initiates a medical evaluation for a patient who is less worried about memory loss than the family is, dementia is much more likely than when the patient initiates the evaluation.
+If a family member initiates a evaluation and the patient is less worried about memory loss than the family is, dementia is more likely than when the patient initiates the evaluation.

 Testing